M20190649/GrabAI/3_fill_missing/README.md

 	c.
 I filled in the missing values for each week, by multiplying the week's ratio (b) on the weekly pattern (a).
 	Due to Pandas' in-built way of avoiding NaNs in calculations, values for which we have no weekly-based data are ignored, while those that do are filled in.

+### Weekly seasonality image

 2. To fill in the remaining values, I used an average of bbfill, ffill and interpolation (provided by Pandas).

 3. I also added some noise to the generated values to simulate a real-life scenario.

+### Noised output

 The output is a filled training set, for use in modelling and predictions.

-Input: training_transformed.csv
-Output: training_transformed_filled.csv (no NaN values)